SAMMISolutions/docs/doc_posts/_commands-variable/introduction.md

 #### Global Variables
 All global variables are stored inside `global` variables object and are accessible from any button at all times.
 Some of these variables are permanent.\
-Use **Get Global Variable** command to get a global variable and **Set Global Variable** command to set a new or update an existing global variable.\
+Use **Get Global Variable** command to get a global variable.\
-Do not pollute global namespace unless you absolutely have to.
-It's almost always better to use either local or button variables.
+Do not pollute the global namespace unless you absolutely have to.
+It is always better to use either local or button variables.

 #### Button Variables
 Button variables are stored inside every button object.
 They can be accessed from any other button (if their own button is set to persistent) by using **Get Button Variable** command and created or updated by using **Set Button Variable** command.